 It’s also possible to make one window bigger than the other.
 Just place the cursor on the corner of the window and adjust it.
 Adjust the other windows to suit your needs.

-It’s a lot more comfortable to split the screen than to have various monitors around you.
-That way you don’t have to move your head to the sides as much.
+It’s much more comfortable to split the screen than to have various monitors around you.
+It eliminates craning you neck to see everything.
 For more ways to smooth out your Windows 10 experience, see our list of the best ebook readers for Windows 10 and our guide on how to remove old drivers in Windows 10.